-General guidance explaining what being a trustee involves and who is eligible to be a trustee is set out in the Charity Commission document The Essential Trustee: what you need to know, what you need to do https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/842041/CC3_may18.pdf
+General guidance explaining what being a trustee involves and who is eligible to be a trustee is set out in the Charity Commission document The Essential Trustee: what you need to know, what you need to do https://assets.publishing.service. gov.uk/government/uploads/ system/uploads/attachment_data/ file/842041/CC3_may18.pdf

-Overall Purpose - Board
+Purpose of the Board

-The Board of Trustees is responsible for the overall governance and strategic direction of the Charity, developing the organisation's aims, objectives and goals in accordance with the governing document, legal and regulatory guidelines.
+The Board of Trustees is responsible for the overall governance and strategic direction of the charity, developing the organisation's aims, objectives and goals in accordance with the governing document, and legal and regulatory guidelines.